Ubiquitous Indoor Fine-Grained Positioning and Tracking: A Channel Response Perspective: Taxonomy of State-of-the-Art

-\textbf{Intermediate geometrical metrics}: Instead of estimating the location from the channel response directly, there are also works on estimating the intermediate geometrical metrics, namely, angle, distance, or velocity, based on machine learning tools.
+\textbf{Intermediate geometrical metrics}: There are also many works on estimating the intermediate geometrical metrics, namely, angle, distance, or velocity, based on machine learning tools.
 In this case, machine learning acts as a super-resolution channel parameters estimation algorithm.
 After this, the estimated angle or distance metrics are exploited for positioning or tracking purpose.
-In \cite{Dai2022}, Dai \textit{et al}. proposed to use deep learning to derive AoA from a single snapshot of CSI, in which both classification- and regression-based models were investigated.
-Moreover, rather than estimating ToF from CIR directly, most of the learning-based research for UWB localization focuses on the ToF or range correction \cite{Wymeersch2012}.
+In \cite{Dai2022}, Dai \textit{et al}. proposed to use deep learning to derive angle-of-arrival (AoA) from a single snapshot of CSI, in which both classification- and regression-based models were investigated.
+Moreover, rather than estimating ToF from CIR directly, most of the learning-based research for ultra wide-band (UWB) localization focuses on the ToF or range correction \cite{Wymeersch2012}.

-\textbf{Elaborated features}: Even though learning from raw channel measurements is straightforward to implement, it is not easy to learn the location-related features unless a relatively deep neural network is adopted.
+\textbf{Elaborated features}: Even though learning from raw channel measurements is straightforward to implement, it is not easy to learn the location-related features unless a deep neural network is adopted.
 It might be not feasible for lightweight mobile edge computing.
 In \cite{Chi2021}, Wu \textit{et al}. designed an angle-delay domain channel power matrix (ADCPM) for 3D massive MIMO localization.
-The ADCPM includes the multipath power spectrum of delay, elevation, and azimuth in a 3D tensor, which achieved higher accuracy with reduced computational complexity and storage overhead.
+The ADCPM includes the multi-path power spectrum of delay, elevation, and azimuth in 4-D tensor, which achieved higher accuracy with reduced computational complexity and storage overhead.
 Another main drawback of learning-based approaches is the generalization ability for varied environments.
-To this end, another potential learning-based research direction is to elaborate the cross-domain learning features rather than using raw channel response.
+To this end, another potential learning-based research direction is to elaborate the cross-domain features rather than using raw channel response.